 The Guthrie Scholars program covers the cost of a single room and meals at the campus dining facility for up to five nights.
 Travel to and from the campus, and other incidentals, are the responsibility of each participant.

-Applications will be reviewed as received, and enrollment closed when available spaces are filled.
-Final selections will be made before April 2018.
+Applications will be reviewed as received, and enrollment closed when available spaces are filled, preferably by or before the end of April 2018.
 Participants are selected on the basis of their applications, the focus of their projects and the potential application of each project to the applicants life and ministry.
 A maximum of six people are selected.

 The 2018 Cohort application for September 24-28, 2018 is available here.